asendlabs/linkedin-sales-system/README.md

-Report any issues to warisareshi@gmail.com
+Report any issues to https://linkedin.com/in/wreshi or https://instagram.com/wreshii